 Subject to our availability we can sometimes provide other legal assistance with tasks such as:

-- with your authority, speak to a court or Department of Communities to find out more information about your matter for you
+- With your authority, speaking to a court or Department of Communities to find out more information about your matter for you

 During your appointment, the lawyer will discuss whether we have the capacity to assist you with any legal tasks in your matter.